sbzappa/marabot/README.md

 ### Permissions

-For all commands to work, the following permissions must be given to the bot on discord
+For all commands to work, the following permissions must be given to the bot on discord:

 - Send Messages
 - Manage Messages